-Dr Lalloo is a co-author of A Manifesto for Occupational Health in Scotland (2020). published by the Academy of Medical Royal Colleges and Faculties in Scotland.
+Prof Lalloo is a co-author of A Manifesto for Occupational Health in Scotland (2020). published by the Academy of Medical Royal Colleges and Faculties in Scotland.

 We have followed the evolution of OH as a specialty and we have been actively involved in identifying unmet needs gaps and in influencing its continuing future development.
 We have published on this subject Occupational health services now and in the future: the need for a paradigm shift. and are actively involved in groups to influence local and national policy.
 See below for our work in the drive toward developing a UK Centre for Work and Health.